FrankPuerta/odin-recipes/README.md

-A website created using HTMl that displays several recipes
+A website created using HTML that displays several recipes